ChainsAutomation/chains/README.md

 ```

-The above code will create description of the action "something" on the "Mynew-device" and announce it to the Chains system.
+The above code will create description of the action "something" on the "Mynew"-device and announce it to the Chains system.
 For now the best way to write devices is to model them after the existing devices, PhilipsHue is a good place to start.
-We will eventually document this on our wiki.
+We will eventually document this in our wiki.

 #Contact